 Pack shower items before you hit the road, truck stops will charge you an arm and leg for a bar of soap.
-Save some money buy your supplies at Walmart or order online with Amazon Prime's 2 Day Free Shipping.
+Save some money buy your supplies at Walmart or order online with Amazon Prime's 2-Day Free Shipping.

 A bar of soap, shampoo, and conditioner to wash your hair and body.
 A few razors and shaving cream to shave your legs.

 If you wear cosmetics, pack those in a separate bag so you can easily get to them.
-Add some Neutrogena Makeup Remover Night Calming Cleansing Towelettes, to clean your face not only of makeup but from the oils and dirt of traveling in a truck.
+Add some Neutrogena Makeup Remover Night Calming Cleansing Towelettes, to clean your face not only from makeup but from the oils and dirt of traveling in a truck.